EricLambrecht/spotify-magician/README.md

 npm run commit
 ```

-This will also guarantee that you commits can be used to automatically generate new changelog entries.
+This will also guarantee that your commits can be used to automatically generate new changelog entries.
-You can release a new version (and update the changelog) if you run:
+You can release a new app version (and update the changelog) if you run:

 ```bash
 npm run release